Reinforcement Learning Based Quantum Circuit Optimization via ZX-Calculus: RL-ZX Based Quantum Circuit Optimization

 with $L^{Actor}(\theta)$, $L^{Critic}(\theta)$ and $L^{Entropy}(\theta)$ defined as \begin{widetext}

 \end{widetext}

-The policy loss, $L^{Actor}(\theta)$ in Eq.\ref{eq:actor-loss}, is computed as the product of the ratio of probability change between policies and the Generalized Advantage Estimator($A_t$)\cite{schulman2018highdimensional} which, in simple words, measures how much better an action is compared to the average action at a given state.
+The policy loss, $L^{Actor}(\theta)$ in Eq. \ref{eq:actor-loss}, is computed as the product of the ratio of probability change between policies and the Generalized Advantage Estimator ($A_t$) \cite{schulman2018highdimensional} which, in simple words, measures how much better an action is compared to the average action at a given state. $\hat{E}_t$ indicates the empirical average over a finite batch of samples taken at different discrete time steps $t$ within an episode.
 Hence, this term decreases if the new policy increases the probability of selecting actions with higher returns with respect to the previous one, and likewise, it reduces the probability of selecting non-beneficial actions.
-The critic loss, $L^{Critic}(\theta)$ (Eq. \ref{eq:critic-loss}), essentially corresponds to the mean-squared error between the critic network’s prediction and the actual return obtained by the agent.
+The critic loss, $L^{Critic}(\theta)$ (Eq. \ref{eq:critic-loss}), essentially corresponds to the mean-squared error between the critic network’s prediction and the actual return obtained by the agent ($V_t^{target}$).
 Hence, it is a measure of how well the critic can estimate the expected return given a state.
-Both terms can be slightly modified to include clipping restrictions that limit the amount of change in each function at each step, so as to achieve a more stable training.
+Both terms can be slightly modified to include clipping restrictions (with $V_{\text{clip}}$ referring to the clipped value function in Eq. \ref{eq:critic-loss} ) that limit the amount of change in each function at each step, so as to achieve a more stable training. \\ The last term in the loss function, $L^{Entropy}(\theta)$ in Eq. \ref{eq:entropy-loss}, is included in order to balance exploration and exploitation during training.
+Exploration refers to the process of experimenting with novel actions that may potentially yield superior outcomes in subsequent stages.
+Conversely, exploitation involves adhering to the most advantageous known actions to optimize immediate rewards.
+An effective reinforcement learning agent should have sufficient exploration capacity in order to uncover new and improved actions, while also exploiting adequately to avoid wasting time and resources on the optimization of networks for the interpolation of suboptimal actions.
+In PPO, the entropy term is equivalent to the entropy of the log-probabilities produced by the actor network.
+Given that the entropy loss is subtracted in the total loss function, this term effectively guides the agent towards parameter configurations that increase the policy’s uncertainty. \\ The PPO algorithm is known for its stability, as it avoids drastic policy updates that could lead to \textit{catastrophic forgetting}, i.e., an abrupt change in the network that destroys the knowledge gained from previous experiences.
+However, perhaps its most significant advantage is its sample efficiency, as it allows for the parallelization of the sample generation process, which means that multiple instances can be run simultaneously.
+This feature significantly speeds up the learning process.
+For our particular task in hand, this proves to be very beneficial as it allows the agent to gain experience from many different circuit configurations, allowing for better generalization capabilities.